ecmwf/anemoi-datasets/docs/using/combining.rst

  automatic
 ***********

-If you just provides a list of datasets, the package will automatically attempt to combine them:
+If you just provide a list of datasets, the package will automatically attempt to combine them:

--  If the datasets have the same variable, ensemble dimension and grids, and dates that, once concatenated, create a continuous range of dates a constant frequency, the package will combine using concat_.
+-  If the datasets have the same variables and the same ensemble dimension and the same grids, and if the dates once concatenated, create a continuous range of dates with a constant frequency, the package will combine using concat_.

 -  If the datasets have the same dates, ensemble dimension and grids, the package will combine using join_.